 Remembering that nature is not something to reconnect to – human, too, is nature –, I turn to a prickled sensibility to hold skin as much as light, listening as much as touching, sound as much as waves.”

 With a solo exhibition for Viljandi old water tower – an observation tower today – Sille Kima studies the lack of intimacy in relations of human to human, human to more-than and inhuman as well as the taboo of articulating love.
 With an exploration centering around film, sound and ultimately sensibility, they rekindle that the human is not the centerpiece, but a part of the diversity entangled along roots-fingers-expanses-bodies, that is our planet.

-Through the imagery of the film, water – an enveloping and embracing medium of wet bodies – has been brought back to the tower.
-Centering water as a carrier of fluidity for identities, thoughts and senses, the exhibition draws a possibility to shed light to the power structures that govern our relationships, from planetary to inner and intrasubjective.
+Through the imagery of the film set on the northers shores of Estonia and the simulacrum of plant-dyed medical gauze flowing through the space, water – an enveloping and embracing medium of wet bodies – has been brought back to the tower.
+Centering water as a carrier of fluidity for identities, thoughts and senses, the exhibition and film draw a possibility to shed light to the exploitative neoliberal and (neo)colonial power structures that govern our relationships, from planetary to inner and intrasubjective.

 Views from the exhibition Skin Hunger at Viljandi old water tower.
 Photos: Kaisa Maasik.

 Stills from Skin Hunger, (2021), single channel HD video, 5.1 audio in English and Estonian, 15’07’’, images courtesy of the artist.